 Mother-in-laws and daughter-in-laws are family partners fused together by circumstance and law.
 To be thrown into a close family relationship without giving consent or being consulted is a daunting challenge.
 But it’s a challenge that can be overcome.
 The mother-in-law/daughter-in-law relationship is without question a complicated dance.
 Yet, by the very nature of the relationship, these two women are expected to immediately move freely and beautifully in synchronized harmony overnight.
-The connectedness and closeness is rarely realized overnight.
+The connectedness and closeness are rarely realized overnight.

 It never did occur to me that it would be the hardest dance ever until I got married.
 Yet it also never did occur to me that I would empathize with my mother-in-law until I became a mother.
-Thoughts such as “what if I become a monster-in-law next time” and “would my daughter-in-law feel comfortable or threaten with my presence” did cross my mind whenever such conversation topics arises among my friends who are mothers.
+Thoughts such as “what if I become a monster-in-law next time” and “would my daughter-in-law feel comfortable or threaten with my presence” did cross my mind whenever such conversation topics arise among my friends who are mothers.
 Having being married for 4 years and a mom for just a year, I’ve come across tons of mothers (new and experienced) who have shared their thanksgiving and also woes about their relationships with their mother-in-laws or daughter-in-laws.

 The question is, “How is your relationship with your mother-in-law/daughter-in-law?” and “Would you like to move gracefully in tandem with your in-law and to enjoy the relationship with her?